B1nus/numple/TECHNICAL_DETAILS.md

 - e10 syntax not needed, literaly just write 5.6*10^10, I prefer this.
 - indentation just needs to be the same.
 No matter if it's tabs, or spaces.
 - All syntax errors should be in the parser, not the interpreter or compiler.
-- Fk, fivision by zero.
+- Fk, division by zero.
+Alright.
+Add a display value as (undefined) for this.